tweihaha/tweihaha.github.io/_pages/aed-by-cnn.md

 ---

 In some examples, we found *wrong annotations*.
-As in 77927.wav, we detected a large amount of street music, but the ground truth only labeled several small dog barks.
+As in 77927.wav, we detected a significant amount of street music, but the ground truth only labeled several small dog barks.

 <img class="frame-level-all" style="width: 60%;" src="/assets/img/aed-by-cnn/frame-level/77927.png">
 <audio controls>